14 Sights in Kerman, Iran (with Map and Images)

 Show sight on map

 Vakil complex is located on the edge of the Grand Bazaar and in the center of the old city of Kerman.
-The elements of the complex are: Bazaar with a length of 200 meters, a bath and an inn that the area of the complex is about 8000 square meters.
-The collection was commissioned by Mohammad Ismail Khan Nouri Vakil al-Molk, the ruler of Kerman, in 1886 AH.
+The elements of the complex are: Bazaar with a length of 200 meters, a bathroom and an inn that the area of the complex is about 8000 square meters.
+This collection was ordered by Mohammad Ismail Khan Nouri Vakil al-Molk, the ruler of Kerman and in 1286 AH.
+Q. It is built.
 Decorating the Sera is a rational tile with geometric designs and its architecture is of the four-porch type.
 Bazaar architecture is inspired by the Safavid era، and the bath has benefited from traditional bathroom designs.

 Wikipedia: مجموعه وکیل (FA)